May is Mental Health Awareness month. Today’s post is designed to draw attention to mental illness and offer help to bewldered parents.

 Does your son or daughter suffer from a mental health condition: depression, bipolar disorder, anxiety, PTSD, ADD, schizophrenia, schizo-affective disorder, borderline personality disorder, or some other mental health issue?
 Do you struggle to know what to say to them on their rough days?
 Most parents do.

 Unprepared, we blow it many times.
 I sure did.
 How could we know that we needed to do things differently?
-We never expected this to happen.
+We never expected to discover our son or daughter had a mental illness.
 We did the best we could, but sadly, sometimes we wounded our beloved children.

-I didn’t realize my daughter’s moodiness was more than a case of the blues.
-She wasn’t just in a bad mood for no reason – a common behavior for teens.
+I didn’t realize my daughter’s depression was more than a case of the blues.
+She wasn’t moody for no reason – a common behavior for teens.
 She wasn’t lazy or intentionally uncooperative.
-There was a physiological explanation and I had no idea what was going on.
+There was a physiological explanation, but I was in the dark.
+I had no idea what was going on.
 How could I not say all the wrong things?
-I felt terrible about this for a long time.
+I felt terrible about how I reacted for a long time.
 That didn’t help either.
-I needed to forgive myself.
+Eventually, I needed to forgive myself.

 A Good Goal